Zhou Fu (Western Jin): Guarding northern Yang province

 To the south of Shouchun, the Jiangnan region had been under the control of the rebel, Chen Min since 305, but in 307, the local gentry clans, with the help of Liu Zhun, rose up to overthrow him.
 Zhou Fu continued to support clans after he was assigned to Shouchun, and following Chen Min's defeat, he sent the rebel's head to Luoyang and was awarded to title of Earl of Yongning.
 In August 307, Sima Yue garrisoned the Prince of Langya, Sima Rui to Jianye to serve as Chief Controller of military affairs in Yang province south of the Yangzi river, thus reducing Zhou Fu's authority in Yang to north of the Yangzi.

 Despite having been allies, Zhou Fu began openly criticizing Sima Yue for his abuse of power over the imperial court and treacherous behaviour, which irritated the prince.
 Meanwhile, the Jin had been at war with the Han-Zhao dynasty in northern China, and with each day the Han forces was growing closer to Luoyang.
 In 310, Zhou Fu and his subordinates, Wu Si (吳思) and Yin Shi (殷識) submitted a petition to imperial court urging them to move the capital to Shouchun for their safety.
 Sima Yue was furious that Zhou Fu submitted such a petition without his permission and recalled him to Luoyang.
 Zhou Fu was hesitant to return, so he ordered the administrator of Huainan, Pei Shuo (裴碩) to go before him.
 However, Pei Shuo accused him of overstepping his authority and falsely claimed that he received an order from Sima Yue to attack him.
 Zhou Fu was able to repel Pei Shuo, prompting him to retreat to Dongcheng (東城; in present-day Quanjiao County, Anhui), where he requested for reinforcements from Sima Rui.

 In 311, Sima Rui ordered his generals, Gan Zhuo and Guo Yi (郭逸) to attack Shouchun.
 The administrator of Anfeng Commandery, Sun Hui also raised his army against Zhou Fu and had his subordinate, Xie Yan (謝摛) write a letter accusing him for his crimes.
 Xie Yan had previously worked under Zhou Fu, and when Zhou received the letter, he wept and said, "This can only be Xie Yan's words!"
 Zhou Fu held out in Shouchun for ten days, but he was finally defeated and wanted to flee Xiang county (項縣; present-day Shenqiu County, Henan).
 However, he was intercepted and detained by the Prince of Xincai, Sima Que (司馬確; son of Sima Teng).
 He reportedly fell ill due to anger and grief, and soon died in captivity.

 After his death, the minister, Hua Tan appealed to Sima Rui to rehabilitate Zhou Fu's honour, and the prince was able to reach a degree of understanding for Zhou Fu.
-He had two sons, Zhou Mi (周密) and Zhou Qiao (周矯), both who served as Jin officials, while his cousin, Zhou Yi, was an important minister under Sima Rui.
+He had two sons, Zhou Mi (周密) and Zhou Qiao (周矯), both who served as Jin officials, while his cousin's son Zhou Yi was an important minister under Sima Rui.